openstack-archive/tripleo-docs/doc/source/advanced_deployment/extra_config.rst

 It is possible to enable additional configuration during one of the following deployment phases:

-* firstboot - run once config (performed by cloud-init)
+* firstboot - run once config (performed on each node by cloud-init)
+* per-node - run after the node is initially created but before services are deployed and configured (e.g by puppet)
-* post-deploy - run after the services have been deployed and configured
+* post-deploy - run after the services have been deployed and configured (e.g by puppet)

 .. note::